WinMX

 WinMX (Windows Music Exchange) is a freeware peer-to-peer file sharing program authored in 2000 by Kevin Hearn (president of Frontcode Technologies) in Windsor, Ontario (Canada).
 According to one study, it was the number one source for online music in 2005 with an estimated 2.1 million users.
 Frontcode Technologies itself abandoned development of WinMX in September 2005, but developers brought the service back online within a few days by releasing patches.
 WinMX continues to be used by a community of enthusiasts.

-Kevin Hearn released Tixati in 2009 and Fopnu in 2017.
-Fopnu is a client and a network with some similarities to WinMX.
-In 2021, he released DarkMX, a serverless file sharing client with built-in privacy preserving features and a built-in Tor client, as well as the ability to host a .onion file-sharing that is reachable via the Tor Browser.

 History

 Beginnings

 WinMX began its life as an OpenNap client capable of connecting to several servers simultaneously.

 Frontcode Technologies later created a proprietary protocol, termed WinMX Peer Network Protocol (WPNP), which was used starting with WinMX 2 in May 2001.
 Frontcode Technologies had operated several peer cache servers to aid WPNP network operation.

 Downloads can be very fast for popular songs since the user can run a "multi-point download" that simultaneously downloads the same file in small pieces from several users.
 The WinMX program houses a few built-in features such as bandwidth monitoring, short messaging, and hosting chatrooms and functions as an OpenNap client.
 Users could negotiate an exchange of their files with the help of the short messaging system or chat.
 After the transfers start, each has the option of selecting bandwidth for the other to make sure both transfers end more or less at the same time.